 Developed by Tom Preston-Werner, GitHub’s co-founder, the software is available as open-source.

 - Static Website: Instead of leveraging the database, Jekyll pulls the content, renders Markdown or Textile, and Liquid templates.

-- Reliable: It can handle massive amounts of traffic efficiently and won’t let even extraordinary amount of traffic to crash your blog.
+- Reliable: It can handle massive amounts of traffic efficiently and won’t let even an extraordinary amount of traffic crash your blog.

-- Flexible: The platform is extremely flexible.
-It allows you to leverage different combinations with front end frameworks, including Semantic UI and Bootstrap, among others.
+- Flexible: The platform is highly flexible.
+It allows you to leverage different combinations with front-end frameworks, including Semantic UI and Bootstrap.

 - Resourceful: It requires fewer resources and space.
 You can easily make your website live by using CSS, HTML, and Js files.

 - Blogs on Jekyll are incredibly light and fast to load.

 - It doesn’t require any back-end structure or database.
 Hence, it is decidedly safe and secure.

 - Being a lightweight website, it puts minimal pressure on the server while bearing a load of a vast number of users at the same time.